Vehmloewff/custom-format/README.md

 Run custom CLI commands for formatting files in VSCode.

-How many times have you not been able to find a VSCode formatter for your particular purpose, when there was already a CLI to do the job?
-And how much easier is it to throw together a CLI command to format your project that it is to build an extension to suit your needs?
+How many times have you not been able to find a VSCode formatter for your particular purpose when there was already a CLI to do the job?
+And how much easier is it to throw together a CLI command to format your code that it is to build an extension to suit your needs?

 Because you are reading this, those questions can be favorably answered.
 Introducing _Custom Format_.
-Just add your shell commands to the `custom-format.formatters` [configuration](#configuration) and you're set.
+Just add your CLI commands to the `custom-format.formatters` [configuration](#configuration) and you're set.

 ![feature X](./images/formatting.gif)